v0.11.0 · AGPL-3.0 · Node.js >= 24

 Command Description

-bfs init Initialize vault in current directory
+bfs init Initialize a backup in the current directory

 bfs push Backup current directory → new version